 Municipalities in Minnesota are required to provide water test results with most posting the information on their websites.
 If you are curious, go to your city’s website and search for Water Report.
 It is also known as the Consumer Confidence Report.
-We have collected most of the report results for the Minneapolis St. Paul area, so feel free to contact us if we can be of assistance.
-These reports represent the first level of contaminants which cities are required to report, including lead.
-For these tested contaminants, there is a legal level in which the cities must stay below based on the Federal Safe Water Act.
+These reports represent the first level of contaminants that cities are required to report, including lead.
+For these tested contaminants, there is a legal level at which the cities must stay below based on the Federal Safe Water Act.
 Just so you are aware, there is also a second level of testing that is not required for reporting.

-- May have older lead service pipes for dispersing water throughout the city.
+- Many have older lead service pipes for dispersing water throughout the city.

-- May have lead connection lines running from those service lines into your home.
+- Many have lead connection lines running from those service lines into your home.

-- Lead pipes were often used in home construction before the early 1960’s
+- Lead pipes were often used in home construction until 1986.

-- High lead content brass fixtures were used in homes before 2014
+- High lead content brass fixtures, including faucets, were used in homes before 2014.

 Lead poses health hazards, especially in children, and is considered dangerous at 20 parts per billion (ppb).
 Some studies have shown levels as low as 7 ppb can be dangerous.
-This is why the water quality in our schools has been a large concern.
-Lead is also absorbed in cooking making any kitchen faucet a concern.
+Lead is also absorbed in cooking, making any kitchen faucet a concern.
 Minnesota law has an Action Level (AL) of 15 parts per billion (ppb) for municipalities and most fall well below that.
 However, as stated earlier, many of the problems occur after the water leaves the city water treatment plant.

-At this point you may be thinking, “If I want to lessen the risk of lead in my water, what is the solution?”
+At this point, you may be thinking, “If I want to lessen the risk of lead in my water, what is the solution?”
 A Reverse Osmosis system is your best defense against lead.
 It will remove 97% of the contaminants in your water.